 COWEN:

-You would see the movie Philadelphia Story, one of your favourites.
+Hudson.
+You would see the movie Philadelphia Story, one

 PAGLIA:

-to be masculine, often the actual actors were gay, like Rock Hudson
+seem to be masculine, often the actual actors were gay,

-right now is that the masculine has no honour whatever in our
+problem right now is that the masculine has no honour whatever

-culture.
-We’re in a period now where young people are being
+in our culture.
+We’re in a period now where young

 COWEN:

-goodness.
-You can go to a NASCAR race and a few of the people
+thank goodness.
+You can go to a NASCAR race and a few of

 PAGLIA:

-absolutely no doubt about that.
-But, with that, comes static.
+There’s absolutely no doubt about that.
+But, with

 That

-dissolved on university campuses because it allows women to be
+and dissolved on university campuses because it allows women

-weak.
-If you have weak men, then you can have weak women.
-That’s
+to be weak.
+If you have weak men, then you can have weak

-The Time Machine is like one.
-We’re moving toward that,
+movie The Time Machine is like one.
+We’re moving toward

-the Eloi.
-That’s how I see the upper middle class graduates
+that, the Eloi.
+That’s how I see the upper middle

-of the Ivy League.
+class graduates of the Ivy League.
 They’re the Eloi.
-They’re completely

-class.
-That’s how I see the future? -- ?unfortunately.
-I
+how I see the future? -- ?unfortunately.
+I began my career

-began my career talking about androgyny and talking about the
+talking about androgyny and talking about the imaginative

-imaginative complexity of androgyny and how the artist and the
+complexity of androgyny and how the artist and the shaman

 androgyny, it’s just boring.